Termination in labor law

 Furthermore, an instruction to the terminated employee regarding reporting to the Federal Employment Agency must not be missing, as otherwise, in the worst case, the employee may miss out on receiving unemployment benefits.

-There must be an original signature of the employer at the end of the notice of termination, otherwise it may also be interpreted as invalid.
+There must be an original signature of the employer at the end of the notice; if this is not present, the employer runs the risk that this can also be interpreted as invalid.

 What is ordinary termination?